furkan-aydogduu/xml-generator/README.md

 # Xml Document Generator
 This is an xml document generator server that generates a random xml document per request as an http xml response.
+This project is being used for automated testing purposes of the [xml parser](../../../xml-parser) project.
 There are two implementations to get a document for now.
 You can use the following urls dedicated to each implementation separately as below:

 #### Random Xml: